 Britt has a BA in History and Political Science from Western State College (1975) and a Master of Forestry from Colorado State University (1978).
+(Britt is the spouse of Patricia Foley Hinnen, CEO of Capital Sisters International.)

 Larry Greenwood, Board Member at Large